Tomas Oral: 2019

 He returned to Ingolstadt on 3 April 2019.
 After the season, Oral left Ingolstadt.

 2020

 On 11 March 2020, he once again returned to Ingolstadt.
 Even though they got promoted to the 2.
 Bundesliga, his contract was not renewed for the 2021–22 season.

 2023

 In February 2023, he was named the new head coach of SV Sandhausen.
+After just six games, he was sacked on 10 April 2023.

+2024

+On 19 November 2024, he was announced as the new head coach of struggling Swiss record champions Grasshopper Club Zurich.
+At the time of his appointment, the team was sitting in last place of the Swiss Super League with just nine points in 13 games.
+He was quickly able to stabilize the team and successfully avoided relegation, albeit by winning the relegation play-off against FC Aarau with a 4–1 aggregate score.
+On 21 June 2025, Grasshoppers announced that they would not be extending his contract past the end of the season.